Missouri DPS: cause of Wooldridge fire is still under investigation - NewsBreak

 Related

 Two people are dead after crashing in Moniteau County over the weekend.
-The patrol says it happened around 7 p.m.
+The Highway Patrol says it happened around 7 p.m.
 Saturday on Highway 50 between Tipton and California, Missouri.
 A truck was starting to make a left turn off the highway, when it was hit from behind by a minivan.
-The driver and passenger in the minivan, 79-year old Richard Manning and 74-year old Mary Manning, both died at the scene.
-The truck driver was not hurt.

 Missouri’s governor thanks Mendon community, first responders following deadly train derailment